If we are going to rank “attention to detail in the home”, bathrooms fall just behind kitchens.

 Tip No. 3.
 Once you have worked out your dimensions and know what you are dealing with do some homework and upgrade your finishes.

 You are saving on swings and roundabouts here.
 Less material needed, may allow you to upgrade your finishes.
-That means you can have really fab floor tiles, or the latest modern taps and shower head.
+That means you can have really fab floor tiles, or the latest modern taps and showerhead.
 These do make a big difference, so it is really well worth the investment.
 The lighting fixtures placed on both sides of the mirror will give a sense of glamour to your daily grooming (and after all don’t we all need a bit of that dears?) and the natural wooden shelving gives a nice clean solution for storage.
+You could spend this money you’ve saved on something like windows if they need replacing.
+James Hardie Denver has a selection of windows worth a look.
+Windows are very important as you want your bathroom to be light and bright and ventilation is vital due to the warm and wet nature of a bathroom.